NIkkiDC/AirJournal-Angular/README.md

     ``` ng serve, or ng serve –open```
      to automatically run and open on your browser.

+## 🤦🏿‍♀️Hurdles

+- Routing between the different pages - I had a hard time understanding how to set up the routing.
+Once I looked back through our lesson notes, I was able to create a router and path for each page

+- Nesting Routes within the Cities Component

 ## 🔖Credits
 - Wanda Avery assisted me every step of the way with this project.
 She helped me understand connecting my api with the front end.
 Wanda is also a great cheerleader as well!
 She was very helpful when making sure I stayed on track.